Flat Textil High Stool by Gandiablasco

 Designed by Mario Ruiz

-The aluminium profile of the Flat Textil Bar Stool structure is reduced to a minimum by using Batyline ® fabric.
-This creates a series of elegant, light and resistant pieces that can be combined to create furniture for small terraces or larger contract installations.
+Flat Textil High Stool by Gandiablasco has its structure reduced to a minimum by using Batyline® fabric.
+Flat Textil creates a series of elegant, light and resistant pieces that can be combined to create furniture for small terraces or larger contract installations.

-It is more than an outdoor stool, it combines with each of the pieces in the Flat collection and with a wide variety of tables, both indoor and outdoor, you choose.
+More than an outdoor stool, this lightweight design combines perfectly with the pieces in the Flat Textil and wider Flat collection, made up of a wide variety of tables, chairs and sofas are a seamless addition to both indoor and outdoor spaces.

 Dimensions: